 Our objective is to discover, develop and commercialize proprietary boron-based drug compounds with superior efficacy, safety and convenience for the treatment of a variety of diseases.
 The key elements of our strategy to achieve this objective are to:

 Drive rapid, efficient discovery of novel boron-based compounds.
 We believe the unique characteristics of boron and the expertise we have developed allow us to design novel product candidates that target a broad range of diseases and drive a rapid and efficient drug development process.
-We have discovered and advanced seven compounds into development in ten years and, in addition, have other active research and development programs ongoing.
+We have discovered and advanced seven compounds into development in ten years and, in addition, have other active and ongoing research and development programs.

 Focus development activities in our core therapeutic areas.
 We intend to focus our development activities in our core therapeutic areas of fungal, inflammatory and bacterial diseases.
 To fully leverage our boron chemistry platform, we have established and will continue to pursue development partnerships in these therapeutic areas.